A SEMINAR BY DANIEL BARNETT

 Will you invoice me please?

-Sorry, no. There are three reasons we only take card payment:
+There are three reasons we prefer card payment:

 1. We like the simplicity of an automated business model.